-Primary Aerobic Fitness Trainers coach or instruct groups or individual in exercise activities.
+Primary Aerobic Fitness Trainers coach or instruct groups or individuals in exercise activities.
 They demonstrate techniques and form, observe participants, and explain corrective measures needed to improve their skills.
-They work in athletic centers, gyms, senior centers, recreations centers and clients private homes.
+They work in athletic centers, gyms, senior centers, recreation centers, and client's private homes.

 CCBC Credential: Students will have access to a Continuing Education academic record (transcript).

-External Credential: Successful completers will receive a fitness certification from the American Aerobic Association International/ International Sports Medicine Association (AAAI/ISMA).
+External Credential: Successful completer will receive a fitness certification from the American Aerobic Association International/ International Sports Medicine Association (AAAI/ISMA).

 Certifying Organization: American Aerobic Association International/ International Sports Medicine Association (AAAI/ISMA) www.aaai-ismafitness.com